-I, along with another group member feel the BMI is not geared towards Black women, or even to a lot of women.
+I share my posts in groups I’m in on Facebook and in one of the groups we had a very spirited debate about Black women and obesity and the usage of the BMI on our bodies.
+I, along with another group members, feel the BMI is not geared towards Black women, or even to a lot of women.
 We had two other women who completely disagreed with us and felt the BMI was a true indicator for all women.

 Needless to say, neither side saw eye to eye and we left with the nagging issue of who is right?
 Well, I have two resources to gain some much needed insight.
 First of all I have to admit that the first quote discussing an article in Essence is one that I have not PERSONALLY read so I am merely giving second-hand info.

 “As I was reading the November issue of Essence, I came across an article entitled, “The Other Big O.” An article discussing the problem of obesity (specifically black women, but this applies to all non-Caucasian men and women) and BMI.
 The main point of this article was that: “BMI was developed to define obesity, primarily based on Caucasian populations because at that time we didn’t have good data on racial and ethnic minorities” – John Foreyt, Ph.D.” http://misslady2012.lovelyish.com/

 “The body mass index (BMI) formula uses height and weight to determine a person’s amount of body fat.
 BMI classifies persons in four different weight ranges: underweight, normal, overweight and obese.
 While BMI is a fast and easy way to assess body fat content, its limitations question the effectiveness and appropriateness of using BMI as a true measurement of body fat.
 The American Council on Exercise recommends assessing BMI in conjunction with other body composition assessments to guarantee accuracy.